ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 ABMS is not charging any processing or publication fees from authors at the moment.

-All manuscripts of original research should contain following sections:-
+All manuscripts of original research should contain the following sections:-

 The title page should carry

-The second page should carry structured abstract of not more than 250 words.
+The second page should carry a structured abstract of not more than 250 words.

 State the purpose of the article and summarize the rationale for the study or observation.
 Give only strictly pertinent references and do not include data or conclusions from the work being reported.

-When reporting experiments on human subjects, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 1983.
+When reporting experiments on human subjects, indicate whether the procedures followed were by the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 1983.
 Do not use patients’ names, initials, or hospital numbers, especially in illustrative material.
 When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on, the care and use of laboratory animals was followed.
-Send the copy of approval certificate from Institutional review board for bioethics/ research ethical committees.
+Send a copy of the approval certificate from the Institutional review board for bioethics/ research ethical committees.

 Present your results in logical sequence in the text, tables, and illustrations.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.

-More than six authors: List the first six authors followed by et al. Parkin DM, Clayton D, Black RJ, Masuyer E, Friedl HP, Ivanov E, et al. Childhood leu- kaemia in Europe after Chernobyl: 5 year follow-up.
+More than six authors: List the first six authors followed by et al. Parkin DM, Clayton D, Black RJ, Masuyer E, Friedl HP, Ivanov E, et al. Childhood leukemia in Europe after Chernobyl: 5-year follow-up.
 Br J Cancer 1996;73:1006-12.

 The Cardiac Society of Australia and New Zealand.
 Clinical exercise stress testing.
 Safety and performance guidelines.
 Med J Aust 1996;164:282-4.